Alliance Executive Leadership Institute

 - Selling staff on the ideas, beliefs, and results that are critical to organizational success

-- Building a culture of philanthropy throughout the organization
+- Building a culture of innovation and creativity within the organization

 - Balancing the organization’s mission with its financial realities